aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/state-of-israel/yom-hashoah/prayer-at-the-national-civic-commemoration-of-the-days-of-remembrance-of-the-victims-of-the-holocaust-by-rabbi-arnold-resnicoff-on-27-april-1987.html.md

 <body>
 Title: Prayer at the National Civic Commemoration of the Days of Remembrance of the Victims of the Holocaust, by Rabbi Arnold Resnicoff on 27 April 1987<br />
 Primary contributor: arnold.resnicoff<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=22887">http://opensiddur.org/?p=22887</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22887">http://opensiddur.org/?p=22887</a>
 <p />
 <hr />